Expressive Therapy: Creative Expression & Therapy For Mental Health

 Finding yourself through expressive arts therapy

 For some, expressive therapy can be a peaceful and enlightening experience.
 When someone engages in the creative arts, they may learn which patterns, designs, colors, or words speak to them.
 Art therapy may help them learn about themselves and release feelings or emotions that they may not have been aware of.
+Many people find it helpful to talk about their creations, using them as a bridge to deeper self-reflection.

-Mental health benefits of expressive arts therapy
+Mental health benefits of music therapy, art therapy, & other expressive arts therapy

-Peer reviewed studies on the benefits of art therapy (published by the American Journal of Art Therapy) dating back to as early as the 1970s support the theory that art therapy can be beneficial in treating mental health conditions, Alzheimer's disease, substance use disorder, trauma, and more.
+Peer-reviewed studies on the benefits of art therapy (published by the American Journal of Art Therapy) dating back to as early as the 1970s support the theory that art therapy can be beneficial in treating mental health conditions, Alzheimer's disease, substance use disorder, trauma, and more.

 Drama therapy for self-esteem